Wes, Andrea, Robin, Gaelyn, Amala, Bill and Jamie

 Robin in Supai Tunnel

 Supai Tunnel was blasted in the 1930s.
 This is located almost two miles down with a drop of 1450 feet.
-Water and compost toilets are located just before the tunnel.
+Water and compost toilets are located near the tunnel.
 Many day hikers come this far before returning to the North Rim.

 North Kaibab trail to Roaring Springs